IswPolymerElements/isw-dialog/README.md

 Place your dialog somewhere save from stacking-context, and access it over a remote in your view.

+Designed as a workshift solution till the stacking context issues in paper-input are fixed.

 ```html
 <isw-dialog name="myUniqueDialogName">
   <h2>Header</h2>